 Raoul Wallenberg was a Swedish architect and businessman, who served as Sweden's special envoy in Nazi-occupied Budapest from July to December, 1944.
-During that time, Wallenberg issued protective passports to Jewish persons as well as sheltered Jews in Swedish-territory buildings, saving tens of thousands of people from deportation to concentration camps.
-Wallenberg was detained by the Red Army in 1944, and reportedly died in a communist prison in 1947.
+During that time, Wallenberg issued protective passports to Jewish persons and sheltered Jews in Swedish-territory buildings, saving tens of thousands of people from deportation to concentration camps.
+Wallenberg was detained by the Soviet Army in 1944, and reportedly died in a communist prison in 1947.
 Today, he is celebrated by countries worldwide for his courageous humanitarian efforts.

 Professor Barker’s lecture, “What Happened to Humanitarianism?
 A Crisis of Solidarity,” will provide insight into the Swedish response to the European refugee crisis and how this response is shaping the future of the region.